ravenawk/new_pb/docs/blog/posts/password_filters.md

 authors:
   - pat
 ---
 Ansible has many built-in lookups and filters to simplify tasks.
-Today, we'll look at the password lookup and the random_string lookup.
-Both are useful when automating tasks involving generating random strings, like user passwords.
-Let's compare the two and see why we would want to use one over the other.
+Today, we'll explore the password lookup and the random_string lookup - both useful for generating random strings like user passwords.
 <!-- more -->

-### The Password Lookup
+## The Password Lookup
 The password lookup generates random passwords; no surprise there.

 Example of generating a random password: